Nicolás López (director): Life and work

-Sexual abuse accusations
+The López case

-On 30 June 2018, eight Chilean actresses and models accused López of sexual harassment and workplace bullying.
-The following day, Netflix announced it was putting its deal with Sobras "under review" and López himself posted a video online stating he was resigning from Sobras and that he would defend himself against the allegations: "I don't understand what is happening nor the break in my years-long relationships of trust and affection.
+On 30 June 2018, eight Chilean actresses and models accused Nicolás López of sexual harassment and workplace bullying.
+The following day, Netflix announced it was putting its deal with Sobras "under review", and López posted a video online stating he was resigning from Sobras and would defend himself against the allegations: "I don't understand what is happening nor the break in my years-long relationships of trust and affection.
 If I sometimes have been misunderstood, I apologize.
 But I'm not a stalker nor an abuser."
-On 26 April 2022, López was found guilty of sexual abuse, and on 16 May was sentenced to five years and one day in prison.
-However, a few days later, the Supreme Court of Chile modified the sentence to three years and one day of probation.